zaiisao/Documentation/en/Recording/recording_cpp.md

 <tr><td><code>channelProfile</code></td>
 <td><p>Sets the channel mode:</p>
 <ul>
 <li>CHANNEL_PROFILE_COMMUNICATION: (Default) Communication mode.
-This is used in one-on-one calls or group calls, where all users in the channel can talk freely.</li>
+This is used in one-on-one or group calls, where all users in the channel can talk freely.</li>
 <li>CHANNEL_PROFILE_LIVE_BROADCAST: Live broadcast.
-Host and audience roles that can be set by calling <code>setClientRole</code>.
-The host sends and receives voice/video, while the audience only receives voice/video.</li>
+The host sends and receives voice/video, while the audience only receives voice/video.
+Host and audience roles can be set by calling <code>setClientRole</code>. </li>
 </ul>
 </td>
 </tr>
 <tr><td><code>isAudioOnly</code></td>
-<td><p>Sets whether to record audio only:</p>
+<td><p>Sets whether or not to record audio only:</p>
 <ul>
 <li>true: Enable audio recording only.</li>
 <li>false: (Default) Record both audio and video.</li>